shilangyu/LINES-buildroot/lab1/report.md

 os.execute("wget http://192.168.145.97:8000/update.tar.gz -qO- | gzip -d | tar -x")
 ```

+Finally a simple http server was started on the host side with a `update.tar.gz`.
 When booting the RPi we could find the unpacked archive under `/` showing the correctness of the setup.

 ## 7.